The Barn at Paint Fork

 Asheville is home to some of the best whitewater adventures in the southeast.
 Cruise the multiple rivers surrounding Asheville by raft, tube, canoe, kayak and more.
 Want to try something different?
 Asheville offers a ton of adventures you’re not likely to find anywhere else.
 Perform yoga on a stand-up paddle board as you float down the French Broad River, or paddle whitewater on a Bellyak, a locally designed watercraft that makes getting on the river quick and easy.

 A family vacation to Asheville wouldn’t be complete without a water adventure.
 Hike to a waterfall, paddle a river, fish a remote stream, or just watch and listen.
 Refreshing and clear, you will see why the scenic waterways of Western North Carolina are, as many locals believe, sacred and purifying.
 Oh, and fun!
 Visit the prized waterfalls of film at DuPont State Forest or wade over age-old wedges of polished rock on the crooked waterways in Panthertown Valley.

 From urban to wild Asheville has multiple ways for the family to cool off.
-Take a ride down Sliding Rock, a 60-foot natural waterslide or splash around Pack Square Park in Splasheville, an interactive water feature in downtown Asheville.
+Take a ride down Sliding Rock, a 60-foot natural waterslide or get in on our wonderful Hiking adventures.

 Top 5 creeks to wade, swim and explore:

 - Little River—Take a dip below one of dozens of waterfalls at DuPont State Forest that are so impressive you’ll hardly notice the chill.

 - Davidson River—Float down in a tube, cast a fly, or dream along this broad watershed of the Pisgah National Forest.

 - Bent Creek—Hike or cycle to the perfect spot on the creek on this favorite destination just minutes from downtown.